forio/julia-studio/README.md

 ## Compiling Julia Studio
 Prerequisites:
    * Qt 4.8.0 or later
-   * On Windows:
+   * The Qt SDK provides you with most of the required software.
-     -  ActiveState Active Perl
+   * On Windows
-     -  MinGW 4.4 or later, Visual Studio 2008 or later
+      *  ActiveState Active Perl
-     -  jom
+      *  MinGW 4.4 or later, Visual Studio 2008 or later
-     The Qt SDK provides you with most of the required software.
+      *  jom
    * On Mac: XCode 2.5 or later, compiling on 10.4 requires setting the environment variable QTC_TIGER_COMPAT before running qmake